Normation/rudder/relay/sources/relayd/README.md

 ## Development database

-Schema for the database is: `webapp/sources/rudder/rudder-core/src/main/resources/reportsSchema.sql`
+Schema for the database is in: `webapp/sources/rudder/rudder-core/src/main/resources/reportsSchema.sql`